Brassy ringlet: Description

 Brassy ringlets are mid-sized members of their genus, with a length of 17–22 mm (roughly two-thirds to one inch).
 Like their relatives, they have black eyespots on their forewings.
 The largest eyespots are placed, two on each side, near the wingtip, and have a white dot in the center; they are surrounded by a copper-colored patch that is lighter than the blackish-brown upperwings.
 In some, a third black spot, much smaller and without the white dot, is present at the opposite end of the reddish patch.
 The hindwings have no black spots in many, but in some taxa there are a few (2-4 or so) black dots, usually without white in the center, paralleling the outer margin.
 If hindwing spots are present, they are sometimes surrounded by a lighter brown field like the forewing spots, sometimes not.
 The wing undersides are cryptically colored, usually in grayish-brown and often with a noticeable band arching through the central hindwing, the rest of which has a silvery sheen which makes these species quite recognizable in flight.
 The eyespots and the forewing patch surrounding them are found on the forewing undersides also; if a hindwing pattern is present, it may or may not show up on the under hindwings either whole or in parts.
 The common name derives from the brassy luster of the dark wing uppersides.
-The valvae have a series of external spines pointing distally, with the first spine pair usually being largest.
+The valvae have a series of external spines pointing distally, with the first spine pair usually being the largest.